cspotcode/personal-monorepo/packages/lazy-imports/README.md

+# lazy-imports

-Enable lazy-loading of dependencies while still using normal `import` syntax.
+Enable lazy-loading of dependencies while using normal `import` syntax, without a bundler.
 Supports TypeScript's downlevel compilation.

 I created this to boost the performance of a CLI tool.
 If the user runs `cli-tool --help` they should see usage info very quickly without loading the `aws-sdk`.
 If they `cli-tool upload-report-to-s3` then it should load *only* the